icevans/linux-study-group/permissions_exercises_solution.md

     -rw-rw-r-- 1 victor victor         0 Nov  4 06:17 victor_file
     ```

     Based on the result, I think this verifies my answer that the owner of the creator of the file is the user.
+This also confirms my idea that the permission denied response was earlier was due to not having permissions to create files in the directory I was in.
+In this shared directory, since ice and I are members of the linux_study group we're able to create the file within the directory.

     For bullets two (2) and three (3), I think the permission will be dependent on the default `umask` for each user that created the file or directory.
 As such, I decided not to puruse implementing those anymore.
 Chapter 9 of TLCL has a solution but it only lasts until the end of a session.